breadboard-ai/breadboard/seeds/graph-playground/docs/api/README.md

 ```

-For a more detailed explanation of how graph traversal machine works, see [README.md](../graph-runner/README.md) in the `graph-runner` package.
+For a more detailed explanation of how graph traversal machine works, see [story.md](../breadboard/docs/story.md) in the `seeds/breadboard` package.

 For documentation on the Breadboard library, see [README.md](../breadboard/README.md) in the `seeds/breadboard` package.